Culturally Respectful Ways to Teach Indigenous Culture This Thanksgiving

 Sing what you and your little one are thankful for!

-• The next person then says “This year, I am thankful for [what person 1 said] and…”
+• The next person repeats what the first said, and adds something new: “This year, I am thankful for [person 1’s answer] and…”

-Engage with online content from American Indian content creators
+Engage with online content from Indigenous content creators

 We recommend you follow these TikTokers: